 While divorce may be inevitable, the impact that it has on your child can be managed effectively provided he/she is given plenty of support from one or both parents.

 Joint Custody Helps Children Avoid Feelings of Guilt or Abandonment

 Many children of divorced parents report feeling guilt, resentment, or abandonment when it comes to the non-custodial parent.
 Other children have felt that perhaps the break up was their fault, and feel guilty about their perceived contribution to the divorce.
 When a child is able to spend time with both parents post-divorce, he/she can gain a more complete picture or full understanding of the situation.
 Not only that, but this can help ease feelings of guilt especially if both parents are willing to work together amicably and without hatred or disrespect.

 The benefits of joint custody are too many to count, and the option should always be explored.
 However, we at the Law Offices of James P. White understand that not every situation is conducive to joint custody, and every divorce or custody matter needs to be approached individually, with all relevant factors taken into account.

 We personalize our legal strategies and approach to meet the needs of our clients.
-Call us at the Law Offices of James P. White today to schedule a free initial consultation!
+Call us at the Law Offices of James P. White today to schedule an initial consultation!
 Our experienced family law attorneys in CA are standing by to help you with any family law matter, no matter how small or large.